-Third graders at Mora/Ogilvie, Hinckley/Finlayson and Pine City Elementary Schools will receive a new book this February from Welia Health.
+Third graders at Mora/Ogilvie, Hinckley/Finlayson and Pine City Elementary Schools will receive a new book from Welia Health this February.
 February is known as I Love to Read Month and spotlights the importance of literacy.
-This crucial stage for 8–9-year-olds is when they transition from learning to read to reading to learn and it can impact their health literacy later on in life.
+This crucial stage for 8 and 9-year-olds is when they transition from learning to read to reading to learn and it can impact their health literacy later on in life.
 In support of this initiative, Welia Health has distributed books to children in its communities for the past 6 years.

 Why is literacy development important?

-Students who do not master reading proficiency during this time are more likely to fall behind in other areas.1 As many skills begin with the basics of reading, proficiency is a high indicator for the child’s educational development throughout their schooling and beyond, even into health literacy.
-American Academy of Family Physicians defines Health Literacy as basic reading and numerical skills that allow a person to function in the healthcare environment2 and it is known to be one of the top indicators of positive health outcomes.
-Research also shows more than one-third of Americans have only basic or below basic health literacy.3 This deficit is associated with decreased ability to take medications properly, increased emergency department visits, more hospitalizations, and overall increased healthcare costs.4
+Students who do not master reading proficiency during this time are more likely to fall behind in other areas.
+As many skills begin with the basics of reading, proficiency is a high indicator for the child’s educational development throughout their schooling and beyond, even into health literacy.
+American Academy of Family Physicians defines Health Literacy as basic reading and numerical skills that allow a person to function in the healthcare environment and it is known to be one of the top indicators of positive health outcomes.
+Research also shows more than one-third of Americans have only basic or below basic health literacy.
+This deficit is associated with decreased ability to take medications properly, increased emergency department visits, more hospitalizations, and overall increased healthcare costs.

 In addition to book distribution to area third graders, Welia Health partners with Reach Out and Read Minnesota to get age-appropriate books into children’s hands at well-child visits from infancy to age 5.
 During the visit, the provider can assess how well the child is developing – physically, socially and emotionally.
 “When a family engages in reading with their children, we notice a marked growth in the child’s communication ability as well as problem-solving and interpersonal intelligence,” says Dr. Donner, Welia Health Family Medicine Physician.